Call Us

 Private medical insurance

-All of the services that we offer at Priory can be funded through private medical insurance.
+We are a registered and approved provider for all of the UK's leading private medical insurers.
+The services that we offer at Priory can be funded through private medical insurance.
 This includes:

 • Mental health treatment